shovansarkarece/Group-5b_1-Power-BI_Agile_25_26/Sprint_1/hub/Transpose.md

 - Cross-tabulated reports that need to be normalized for proper data modeling

 Proper use of Transpose enables better data modeling, easier filtering, and more flexible visualizations in Power BI.

+### When to Use Transpose

+**Appropriate Use Cases:**
+- Converting pivot-style data to a normalized format
+- Transforming wide tables (many columns) to tall tables (many rows)
+- Restructuring time-period data from columns to rows
+- Preparing data for unpivot operations

+**When NOT to Use Transpose:**
+- If Unpivot would be more appropriate (for maintaining column headers as values)
+- When data is already in the correct structure
+- If it would make the data less readable or harder to analyze